cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 also it makes the final results more accurate.
 After the statistical analysis process, for validating the obtained samples, quantitative real time-polymerase chain reaction (qRT-PCR) method is used by many researchers.
-It analyzes the expression of single miRNAs by applying the method on previously used samples for sequencing [6, 8–13].
+It analyzes the expression of single miRNAs by applying the method on previously used samples for sequencing.
-But in a previous study [6], they have additionally included patients with AD and also patients with other neurological disorders in the validation step, to analyze the the set of miRNAs they obtained in the previous step.
-After the validation is carried out, the miRNAs can be further filtered out to obtain the most significant miRNAs [12].
+But in a previous study, they have additionally included patients with AD and also patients with other neurological disorders in the validation step, to analyze the the set of miRNAs they obtained in the previous step.
+After the validation is carried out, the miRNAs can be further filtered out to obtain the most significant miRNAs.

 Receiver operating characteristic curves